keypressingmonkey/JackalCMS/readme.md

 - Anything in either themeConfig.md or cms/siteConfig.md will be auto-replaced if you put the name inside your html templates
 - #todo fill later

+- You can also replace sidebar, related posts and recent posts widgets, refer to the index.html in the default folders for further examples of this.
+This way we can reuse components across multiple html pages which saves a lot of time.

 # Upcoming features
 - ~~Make images as links possible~~ Done!
 - ~~Add theme specific configuration files~~ Done!